Skip to contents

 N = 8250.

-If that tabulation function is called not from the top level, such as from within a loop or another function, you need to call print() explicitly for it to print.
+If a tabulation function is called not from the top level, such as from within a loop or another function, you do need to call print() explicitly for it to print.
 For example:

 for (vr in c("AGER", "SEX")) {